 Any student-athlete not in compliance with the Dress Code will be reported to the Athletic Director.

 High School Varsity Letters

-Student-athletes must complete an entire season to be recognized with a varsity letter.
+Student-athletes must complete an entire season to be recognized with a varsity letter or participation pin.
 The school identifies the criteria for what constitutes someone earning a letter.